-Five play based evenings, hosted at the South Florida Museum, for families to build relationships over the summer with their child’s classroom teacher, to understand classroom expectations and to support learning together all summer so that the family and their PreK student is ready and prepared to start school.
-And bi-weekly conversations, which includes family coaching and goal setting, between the parent and their child’s PreK teacher prepares everyone for the start of this new adventure.
+Ten play based evenings hosted at The Bishop Museum of Nature and Science and/or the Manatee County Central Library, for families to build relationships over the summer with their child’s classroom teacher; to understand classroom expectations; to support learning together all summer so that the family and their PreK student is ready and prepared to start school; and bi-weekly conversations, which includes family coaching and goal setting, between the parent and their child’s PreK teacher prepares everyone for the start of this new adventure.

-One orientation evening at the student’s school and 8 play based family hosted at the South Florida Museum, engage families in the curriculum while extending classroom learning.
+One orientation evening at the student’s school and 10 play based family hosted at The Bishop Museum of Nature and Science, to engage families in the curriculum while extending classroom learning.
 These evenings support families to be their child’s first teacher and provide community resources to meet their needs to end the cycle of poverty.